perses/perses/README.md

    being GitOps-compatible and thus enabling a smooth "dashboards as code" workflow via a new and well-defined dashboard definition model.
-2. While becoming another visualization tool, Perses also aims to provide different npm packages, so it can benefit to anyone that would like to integrate data visualization in his UI.
+2. While becoming another visualization tool, Perses also aims to provide different npm packages, so it can benefit to anyone that would like to embed charts and dashboards in their UI.
 For example, these packages might be used to improve the display of the data in the Prometheus UI.
-3. It also aims to offer a Kubernetes-native mode in which dashboard definitions can be deployed into and read from individual application namespaces (Using CRDs)
+3. It also aims to offer a Kubernetes-native mode in which dashboard definitions can be deployed into and read from individual application namespaces (Using CRDs).
+For more information you can take a look at [the doc](./docs/kubernetes.md) that would give you an idea of how it would work.
-4. To be dashboard as code friendly, we want to provide a complete static validation of the dashboard format.
-That means you will be able to validate your dashboard in a CI/CD totally statically certainly using the Perses CLI (named `percli`)
+4. To be friendly to dashboard as code users, we want to provide a complete static validation of the dashboard format.
+   That means you will be able to validate your dashboard in a CI/CD using the Perses CLI (named `percli`)
 5. The architecture should support plugins (at least for the panels)

 ## Status